oxsrev/evidencemaps/_maps/commercial_forests.md

 ---
-name: "A map to test a UK Regions layer"
+name: "Systematic evidence evaluation of literature on evidence of biodiversity in UK commercial forests"
-mapname: ukregionstest
+mapname: commercial_forests
 layout: map
 ---